 Please join the Friends of the Library for their annual poetry reading, held remotely for the first time, featuring Trinity College alumna Rosemary Clewes.
 The reading is open to the Trinity College community and anyone who appreciates or wants to learn more about poetry.
 Registration is required to access the webinar.

 Time: 7:30 p.m.

 How do books, as our primary artifacts of literary transmission, materialize on the stages of musical performances, both symbolically and physically?
-Conversely, how do recordings of live musical performances circulate among fan communities and collectors, and how can fields like textual studies and bibliography help us to understand them?
-Finally, what difference does it make to ask these questions in the context of popular music?
-This talk will explore literary and book-historical intersections with artists including The Rolling Stones, Bob Dylan, U2, and The Tragically Hip.
+Conversely, how do recordings of musical performances circulate among fan communities and collectors, and how can fields like textual studies and bibliography help us to understand them?
+With the effects of the COVID-19 pandemic in mind, how should we understand the materiality of music and literature alike in the age of digital streaming (and Zoom lectures)?
+This talk will explore these questions through examples ranging from early sound media experiments with Shakespeare to literary intersections with music artists such as The Rolling Stones, Bob Dylan, U2 and The Tragically Hip.

 Date: Thursday, May 13, 2021